johndanielharmer/MeasureCollector/README.md

 Once all the student code is extracted in this format, do the following:

-In the MeasureCollector folder, type 'python manager.py [-c] [-a] [-v] [-o <output/file/location.csv>] '.
+In the MeasureCollector folder, type 'python manager.py [-c] [-s <Assignment>] [-v] [-o <output/file/location.csv>] '.

 Optional Flags
 -c indicates a CSV output file will be generated based on the results of the parsing.
 -o will indicate the output file name and location of the csv file, with a default of output.csv.
 The tool will not print output to the screen other than a starting notice or error notices when running with -c.
--a de-anonymizes the user submission folder names.
-Folders are given a default "user(X)" designation, where (X) is a number counting from 1 to the number of folders being evaluated
 -v will give verbose output to the user.
 This involves two different elements:
     Will run the test harness and give a score to the user.
 Should only be used for preliminary testing purposes and gathering a score for measure tracking.
     Will display any command line errors encountered when compiling.
+-s will let you specify "A1" or "A2" as the target assignment to measure compliance against.

 Notes: